 Andreza Barbosa: Andreza wrote her doctoral thesis on hedging with futures and exchange traded funds, and subsequently published several papers, notably in the Journal of Portfolio Management and the Journal of Banking and Finance and a book from her thesis on Exchange Traded Funds.
 She was Vice President Prime Brokerage and OTC Clearing Risk at JP Morgan in London, Director, EMEA Head of Risk, Futures and OTC Clearing at Citigroup and Head of Market Risk at NYSE Euronext, where she managed the clearing transition of the LIFFE business to ICE Clear Europe in 2013.
 Then she was Director of Risk and headed ICE’s Financials and Softs Risk team until 2016.
-Currently she is Executive Director of the Model Risk Management team at Goldman Sachs.
+Currently she is Executive Director of the Model Risk Management team at Goldman Sachs, New York.

 Anca Dimitriu: Anca holds an MSc from DOFIN Bucharest (2000) and a PhD from the ICMA Centre (2004).
 During her doctoral research she published many papers on quantitative hedge fund strategies, notably in the Journal of Portfolio Management, Journal of Alternative Investments and Quantitative Finance.
 After almost 5 years in the equity quant trading team at Goldman Sachs, in 2009 she joined a large quant trading team at Millenium Partners in London, focussing on business development.
 In 2016 she became COO, Quant Strategies at Balyasny Asset Management L.P. and now she is a partner of Albourne Partners, London.

-Yang Han: Yang graduated from the Technical University of Munich with an MSc in Finance and Information Management and a BSc in Mathematics.
+Yang Han: Yang graduated from TU Munich with an MSc in Finance and Information Management and a BSc in Mathematics.
 Throughout his studies he received a scholarship from the German National Academic Foundation.
-Yang has gained work experience through internships at BCG, A.T.
-Kearney and Rocket Internet and through his work as a freelance management consultant for over 6 companies, so far.
+Yang held internships at BCG, A.T.
+Kearney and Rocket Internet and worked as a freelance management consultant for several companies.
 His PhD research is on Factor Quantile models and other methods for multivariate distribution forecasting, and their evaulation using proper scoring rules.
 He now works for McKinzie, Munich as a consultant.

 Julia Kapraun: Julia studied Mathematics with majors in Mathematical Finance and Stochastic Analysis at the TU Berlin.
 During and after her studies she gained practical experiences in equity derivatives markets at UBS and BNP and worked as a junior risk controller at Union Investment.
 She joined WHU – Otto Beisheim School of Management for her PhD studies on volatility investments, when she spent a semester at Sussex working with Carol on trading and investing in volatility products.
-She obtained her PhD in 2014 and is now an Assistant Professor in Finance at WHU.
+She obtained her PhD in 2014 and is now an Assistant Professor in Goethe University, Frankfurt.
 Her recent research focus is on financial modelling, asset pricing and wealth management.

 Emese Lazar: Emese is an Associate Professor in Finance at the ICMA centre.
 She holds a BSc in Computer Science, University of Bucharest, a BSc in Finance and Banking, Academy of Economic Studies in Bucharest, and an MSc in Financial Engineering and Quantitative Analysis (with distinction) from Henley Business School.
 Her PhD was on multi-state volatility models and current research interests include volatility and correlation models and their application in pricing structured products and risk management.